GoobsanGroup1/goobsantech/README.md

-- 👋 Hi, I’m @goobsantech
+- 👋 Hi, We are @goobsantech
-- 👀 I’m interested in Full Stack Web Developement
+- 👀 We are interested in Full Stack Web Developement
-- 🌱 I’m currently teaching Full Stack Front End Developement
+- 🌱 We are currently teaching Full Stack Front End Developement
-- 💞️ I’m looking to collaborate on Web Developement Projects
+- 💞️ We are looking to collaborate on Web Developement Projects
-- 📫 How to reach me goobsantech@gmail.com
+- 📫 How to reach us Email: goobsantech@gmail.com

 <!---
 goobsantech/goobsantech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.